 EXPLORING THE CAVES

-We reached the Devil’s Horses Stable Cave, which we were no longer able to enter.
+We reached the Devil’s Horses Stable Cave, which visitors cannot enter.
 Legends say that Satan used to stable his horses here, hence the name.
 It used to be a cavern that descended deep into the Earth’s surface, but it collapsed in the early 1900s and has been permanently closed for safety reasons.
 It was still a neat place to stop and admire the shapes of the rocks.

-We made it!
 We descended 7.5 metres into the cave and reached the bottom.
-At first, it seemed a little bit narrow, but we were able to walk along and the cave opened up into a larger room.
-We were very glad that we brought the flashlight or else it would have been pitch black down there!
+At first, it seemed a little bit narrow, but the cave eventually opened up into a larger cavern.
+We were very glad that we brought the flashlight or else we wouldn’t have seen a thing.

-In the larger room inside the cavern, there was a thermometer that showed just how cool it was down there.
-It was a humid, summer day outside above ground, but down below, it was only about 8 degrees Celsius!
+In the larger “room”, there was a thermometer that showed just how cool it was down there.
+It was a humid, summer day outside above ground.
+Down below, it was only about 8 degrees Celsius.
 Good thing we brought our sweaters!